 Forest Park is one of the largest urban forests in the US and has over 80 miles of trails that are perfect for day hikes and trail runs.
 The park is beloved by Portland locals so you probably won’t have any trail all to yourself, but many of the trails are not very popular or well known.

-If you’re attempting to socially distance, avoid Lower Macleay to Pittock Mansion and the Lower Maple Trail Loop.
+If you’re attempting to socially distance yourself, avoid Lower Macleay to Pittock Mansion and the Lower Maple Trail Loop.

 10. Stand-up Paddle Board or Kayak on the Willamette River